cirrith/Recipes/Recipes/Main Dishes/Shredded Chicken Tacos.md

 5. Add salsa, and just mix it in (if necessary, you can add a splash of water) and let it warm up.

 6. Add the chicken, and mix it in with the sauce.
 Simmer for 2-3 minutes.

-7. Serve in warmed up tortillas or taco shells with your favorite toppings.

 ## Notes